 Sahara: A Blind Heritage

-About 175,000 Sahrawis of the former Spanish colony of Western Sahara, fled during the invasion of Morocco and Mauritania.
-They lived more than 40 years in the refugee camps of Hammada of Tindouf in Alegeria.
-This area is a large plateau and is considered some of the most arid land.
+Nearly 175,000 Sahrawis of the former Spanish colony of Western Sahara fled the area during the invasion of Morocco and Mauritania.
+They lived in the Tindouf Hammada Refugee Camps refugee camps in Algeria for more than 40 years.
+This area is a large plateau and is considered some of the most arid land on earth.
+RUIDO Photo held a participatory workshop with young people in 2009 in the camp of l'Aaiun: one of the five camps where the Saharawis live in exile.

 by - Pau Coll